 These are the perks that an individual can get from a digital Form 16.
 Furthermore, let's know the key changes that take place in the form for FY 2024-25 (AY 2025-26).

-For the financial year (FY) 2024-25, employees will get their Form 16 by 15 June 2025.
-Additionally, for the accounting year (AY) 2025-26, all the key changes made in the 2024 budget will be shown in the Form 16.
+For the financial year (FY) 2024-25, employees will receive their Form 16 by June 15, 2025.
+Additionally, for the accounting year (AY) 2025-26, all key changes made in the 2024 budget will be reflected in Form 16.
 In Form 16 for FY 2024-25, the following are the key changes for salaried employees:

 In the Form 16, along with your salary, the following information will be mentioned when filing your ITR for FY 2024-25 (AY 2025-26):